Alternatives to “Hope You’re Doing Well”

 However, it is preferable to include the subject “I” in formal contexts (“I hope you’re doing well”).

-Kind regards (or kindest regards) is used to end emails and other forms of correspondence.
+Kind regards (or kindest regards) is used to end an email or other forms of correspondence.
 It is semiformal and suitable for professional contexts.

 Kind regards is slightly less formal than “sincerely yours” and “yours truly,” but it has a slightly more formal tone than “warm regards.”